aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-infra/README.md

 |STS	|CodeArtifact API	|CodeArtifact Repositories	|	|	|	|

 3. SSM parameters are used to store information about the VPC and its related components in each deployment account (DEV/PREPROD/PROD)

+**NOTE** This is an optional stack for the scenario that the account does not have an existing VPC configured.
+If you want to use an existing VPC you will need to comment out line 54 and lines 60-61 from `pipeline_stack.py`.
+Uncomment lines 93-98 from `sagemaker_studio_stack.py`.
+The uncommented code would load the networking information from the config file for each stage in the pipeline (**DEV/PREPROD/PROD**).
+In `mlops_infra/config/dev`, there is an example `constants.py` for how the vpc and subnets infromation should be provided.
+You can use this constant file to add any additional resources such as an exisiting security group that you want to use or an IAM role.
+Note that this is specific to each account so you would need to provide this information for every account you want to deploy this solution to it; networking infromation for each **DEV**, **PREPROD** and **PROD** account.

+You must ensure that the existing VPC contains most of the components that are created in this stack.

 ### SageMaker Studio Stack